paultopia/conlaw_casebook/combined_draft_spring_2022.md

 Realizing that fact, the Court instead says: "[W]e think that our laws and traditions in the past half century are of most relevance here.
 These references show an emerging awareness that liberty gives substantial protection to adult persons in deciding how to conduct their private lives in matters pertaining to sex."
 Apart from the fact that such an "emerging awareness" does not establish a "fundamental right," the statement is factually false.
 States continue to prosecute all sorts of crimes by adults "in matters pertaining to sex": prostitution, adult incest, adultery, obscenity, and child pornography.
 Sodomy laws, too, have been enforced "in the past half century," in which there have been 134 reported cases involving prosecutions for consensual, adult, homosexual sodomy.
 In relying, for evidence of an "emerging recognition," upon the American Law Institute's 1955 recommendation not to criminalize "consensual sexual relations conducted in private," ante, at 11, the Court ignores the fact that this recommendation was "a point of resistance in most of the states that considered adopting the Model Penal Code."

 In any event, an "emerging awareness" is by definition not "deeply rooted in this Nation's history and tradition[s]," as we have said "fundamental right" status requires.
 Constitutional entitlements do not spring into existence because some States choose to lessen or eliminate criminal sanctions on certain behavior.
 Much less do they spring into existence, as the Court seems to believe, because foreign nations decriminalize conduct.
 The Bowers majority opinion never relied on "values we share with a wider civilization," but rather rejected the claimed right to sodomy on the ground that such a right was not "deeply rooted in this Nation's history and tradition."
 Bowers' rational-basis holding is likewise devoid of any reliance on the views of a "wider civilization."
 The Court's discussion of these foreign views (ignoring, of course, the many countries that have retained criminal prohibitions on sodomy) is therefore meaningless dicta.
-Dangerous dicta, however, since "this Court should not impose foreign moods, fads, or fashions on Americans." ### Obergefell v.
+Dangerous dicta, however, since "this Court should not impose foreign moods, fads, or fashions on Americans."

+\newpage

+# Obergefell v.
 Hodges

 576 U.S. ___ (2015)